P4o1o/Dysdera/README.md

 # Dysdera Web Crawler
-this is a simple asynchronous web crawler implementation. it uses:
+this is a simple asynchronous web crawler implementation.

+it uses:

   MongoDB for saving data

 and some python packages:

-  motor to intercact with MongoDB asyncio for the asynchronous logic, aiohttp for http managing, lxml for the html parsing, brotli for http response compression, pytz and python-dateutil for more precise datetime management chardet for encodin detection
+  motor to intercact with MongoDB, asyncio for the asynchronous logic, aiohttp for http managing, lxml for the html parsing, brotli for http response compression, pytz and python-dateutil for more precise datetime management, chardet for encodin detection

 in dysdera.py there's the logic of the crawler,